agl-alexglopez/ccc/CONTRIBUTING.md

 Here is a description of the current repository organization.

 - `ccc` - The user-facing headers for each container.
 Documentation generation comes from these headers.
-    - `ccc/impl` - The type definitions for all containers.
+    - `ccc/private` - The type definitions for all containers.
 The macros used for initialization and more efficient insertion/construction can be found here.
 They are separated here to make the headers in `ccc` cleaner and more readable.
+Intended for developer use.
+Documented internally and users may read the generated documentation if they wish.
 - `cmake` - Helper CMake files for installing the `ccc` library.
 - `docs` - Folder for generating Doxygen Documentation locally and hosting online on the `gh-pages` branch.
-- `etc` - The tools folder to make running `clang-format` and `clang-tidy` more convenient.
+- `tools` - The tools folder to make running `clang-format` and `clang-tidy` more convenient.
 - `samples` - The sample programs used to demonstrate library capabilities.
-- `src` - The implementations for the containers listed in the `ccc/` headers.
+- `source` - The implementations for the containers listed in the `ccc/` headers.
 - `tests` - Testing code.
 The `run_tests.c` test runner.
 Also the `checkers.h` testing framework is well-documented for writing test cases.
     - `tests/[container]` - The folder for the container specific tests.
 - `utility` - General helpers for the `tests` and `samples`.
 A `str_view` helper library is here to make `argc` and `argv` handling easier in the test runner and samples.
 Utilities for containers should not go here.
 If containers need to share utilities, they should find the header in `src`.
 The `utility` folder is removed from releases.